Coleganet/stratum-ping/README.md

 Therefore we find useful a mining-specific approach when we measure the amount of time required to connect and successfully pass authentication using the Stratum protocol.
 This provides more accurate readings in regards of what the mining software will actually do when mining.

-We use this tool at 2Miners internally to measure the performance of our pools.
+We use this tool at Coleganet internally to measure the performance of our pools.
 It is capable of pinging through IPv4 and IPv6 with or without TLS.

 **TL;DR**: The ping to the pool server's box is not as significant as the actual response time through Stratum.